cloud441/ACEProjectAmaris/README.md

 * Go to VPC Network on your GCP Console.
 * Go to Firewall Policies on the left tab.
 * Create a new Firewall rule:
-    * change the IP address macro with your specific service IP adresses.
+    * change the IP address macro with your specific service IP addresses.

 | parameter name       |                     Value                     |
 | -------------------- |:---------------------------------------------:|